Five steps to securing your identity infrastructure

 Set up monitoring and alerting

 Monitoring and auditing your logs is important to detect suspicious behavior.
-The Azure portal has several ways to integrate Azure AD logs with other tools, like Microsoft Sentinel, Azure Monitor, and other SIEM tools.
-For more information, see the Azure Active Directory security operations guide.
+The Azure portal has several ways to integrate Microsoft Entra logs with other tools, like Microsoft Sentinel, Azure Monitor, and other SIEM tools.
+For more information, see the Microsoft Entra security operations guide.

 Microsoft Azure services and features provide you with configurable security auditing and logging options to help you identify gaps in your security policies and mechanisms and address those gaps to help prevent breaches.
-You can use Azure Logging and Auditing and use Audit activity reports in the Azure Active Directory portal.
-See the Azure AD Security Operations guide for more details on monitoring user accounts, Privileged accounts, apps, and devices.
+You can use Azure Logging and Auditing and use Audit activity reports in the Microsoft Entra admin center.
+See the Microsoft Entra Security Operations guide for more details on monitoring user accounts, Privileged accounts, apps, and devices.

-Monitor Azure AD Connect Health in hybrid environments
+Monitor Microsoft Entra Connect Health in hybrid environments

-Monitoring AD FS with Azure AD Connect Health provides you with greater insight into potential issues and visibility of attacks on your AD FS infrastructure.
+Monitoring AD FS with Microsoft Entra Connect Health provides you with greater insight into potential issues and visibility of attacks on your AD FS infrastructure.
 You can now view ADFS sign-ins to give greater depth for your monitoring.
-Azure AD Connect Health delivers alerts with details, resolution steps, and links to related documentation; usage analytics for several metrics related to authentication traffic; performance monitoring and reports.
+Microsoft Entra Connect Health delivers alerts with details, resolution steps, and links to related documentation; usage analytics for several metrics related to authentication traffic; performance monitoring and reports.
 Utilize the Risky IP WorkBook for ADFS that can help identify the norm for your environment and alert when there’s a change.
 All Hybrid Infrastructure should be monitored as a Tier 0 asset.
 Detailed monitoring guidance for these assets can be found in the Security Operations guide for Infrastructure.

 - Risky sign-in reports will surface user sign-in activities you should investigate, the legitimate owner may not have performed the sign-in.